Identifiers

 Certificates

-While currently you must create a DID to use a certificate (for example,
+Previously you were required to create a DID to use a certificate (for

 Create an identifier